 Moravian Falls is a very nice waterfall that is located just at the foothills of the Brushy Mountains.
 This means good ole Wilkes County, NC.
-Wilkes county is not known for waterfalls , but mainly the town of Wilkesboro.
+Wilkes county is not known for many waterfalls, but there are quite a few, with most of them being on private property.
+Moravian Falls just just outside of the town of Wilkesboro.
 Wilkesboro is known to be “Where the mountains begin”.

 Wilkesboro is located along the main route US 421 that runs through here.
 It is roughly 30 miles south and east of Boone, NC and about 45 miles north and west of Winston-Salem and the triad.
 It is usually a drive-thru town for me.
 US 421 is the route of choice for most people heading to the northwest NC Mountains.
 Many of my prime destinations for hiking, photography, golf, sight seeing, skiing, camping, canoeing, rafting, swimming, dining and even football games require travel on US 421.
 They include but are not limited to Boone, Appalachian State University, Grandfather Mountain, Elk River Falls, Roan Mountain, The Linville Gorge, Blowing Rock, Banner Elk, Sugar Mountain, Beech Mountain, West Jefferson, The New River, Shatley Springs, Grayson Highlands State Park, Mount Rogers, and many locations in eastern Tennessee…..etc.
 I could go on and on.
 To get to any of these places, requires a drive through Wilkesboro.